GluuFederation/docs-deployment-guide/README.md

 ## Cluster Deployment

+Gluu Server also supports the creation of high available deployment using multiple instances on VMs/ physical server.
+The Gluu Server cluster is an efficient way to manage the requirements of high demanding applications.

+### Requirement of a Good Cluster
+Configuration of a good cluster is a complex and challenging activity.
+Several requirements of a good cluster require careful consideration during the planning.
+This subsection discusses these requirements of an ideal cluster.
+**Replication:**
+- **Database:**
+- **Cache:**
+- **Filesystem:**
+**Key Management:**
+**Logging:**
+**Ease of Deployment and Maintenance :**
+**Benchmarking of Each Component:**

 Gluu Server supports various active-active high availability deployment models.

 **Manual:** A difficult to configure choice for a high available Gluu Server cluster across multiple instances is to configure it manually.
 The cluster requires a minimum of four servers or VMs as two for Gluu Server, one for load balancing and one for redis.
 This requires a lot of effort towards making sure that the deployment meets the performance requirement.
 The individual components must be properly tested and benchmarked for the performance requirement.
 Note*.
 Manual cluster configuration is not eligible for Gluu support.